nixworks/public/news/2011/09/25/index.md

 ##### Senate elections
 ### [Senate elections in France result in a left-wing majority, headed by the Socialist Party, for the first time in the history of the Fifth Republic. ](/news/2011/09/25/senate-elections-in-france-result-in-a-left-wing-majority-headed-by-the-socialist-party-for-the-first-time-in-the-history-of-the-fifth-rep.md)
-_Context: Senate elections, left-wing, PS, Fifth Republic, France_
+_Context: Senate elections, France, Fifth Republic, left-wing, PS_

 ##### Abdullah
 ### [King Abdullah of Saudi Arabia announces reforms giving women the right to vote and run in municipal elections. ](/news/2011/09/25/king-abdullah-of-saudi-arabia-announces-reforms-giving-women-the-right-to-vote-and-run-in-municipal-elections.md)
-_Context: the right to vote, Saudi Arabia, Abdullah_
+_Context: Saudi Arabia, the right to vote, Abdullah_

 ##### Prime Minister of Jamaica
 ### [The Prime Minister of Jamaica Bruce Golding announces plans to step down as soon as the Jamaica Labour Party announces its new leader in December. ](/news/2011/09/25/the-prime-minister-of-jamaica-bruce-golding-announces-plans-to-step-down-as-soon-as-the-jamaica-labour-party-announces-its-new-leader-in-dec.md)
-_Context: Bruce Golding, Jamaica Labour Party, Prime Minister of Jamaica_
+_Context: Jamaica Labour Party, Bruce Golding, Prime Minister of Jamaica_

 ## [Previous Day...](/news/2011/09/24/index.md)